UPennAlert

 The process of CALEA Accreditation begins with a rigorous self-assessment, requiring a review of policies, practices, and processes against internationally accepted public safety standards.
 This is followed with an assessment by independent assessors with significant public safety experience.
 Additionally, public feedback is received to promote community trust and engagement, and structured interviews are conducted with select agency personnel and others with knowledge to assess the agency’s effectiveness and overall service delivery capacities.

-In March of 2020 the University of Pennsylvania Police Department received CALEA re-accreditation at the Advanced Law Enforcement Accreditation level.
-This was the 7th cycle for a total of 18 consecutive years of accreditation.
+In March of 2024 the University of Pennsylvania Police Department received CALEA re-accreditation for the 8th cycle for a total of 22 consecutive years of accreditation.
 With this re-accreditation, the Department is considered exemplary in the field of law enforcement and will pave the way to increased professionalism within the standards of the Commission on Accreditation for Law Enforcement Agencies.

 *CALEA: The credentialing authority created through the joint efforts of the following four law enforcement major executive associations: International Association of Chiefs of Police (IACP); National Organization of Black Law Enforcement Executives (NOBLE); National Sheriffs’ Association (NSA); and the Police Executive Research Forum (PERF).
 The purpose of CALEA’s Accreditation Programs is to improve the delivery of public safety services, primarily by: maintaining a body of standards, developed by public safety practitioners, covering a wide range of up-to-date public safety initiatives; establishing and administering an accreditation process; and recognizing professional excellence.